There’s a lot of support out there – you just need to know where to look!

-It’s good to know that apart from providing subsidies for people with dementia, the federal government also provides benefits for carers of people with dementia.
-So if you care for a family member or a friend with dementia, you may be eligible for assistance.
+As well as providing subsidies for people who are living with dementia, the federal government also provides benefits for carers of people with dementia.
+So if you care for a family member or a friend who is living with dementia, it is likely that you’re eligible for some financial assistance.

 |Pension rates per fortnight||Single||Couple each||Couple combined||Couple separated due to ill health|